Palladius (bishop of Ireland): Ireland

-In 431, "Palladius, having been ordained by Pope Celestine, is sent as first bishop to the Scotti believing in Christ", according to the Chronicle of Prosper of Aquitaine.
+In 431, Prosper's Chronicon records: "Palladius, having been ordained by Pope Celestine, is sent as first bishop to the Scotti believing in Christ", according to the Chronicon of Prosper of Aquitaine.
+This implies there was already a community of Christians in Ireland, who may have requested a bishop be appointed.
+Prosper later wrote in his Contra collatorem (c.
+433) that Celestine, "having ordained a bishop for the Irish, while he labours to keep the Roman island Catholic, he has also made the barbarian island Christian."

 Palladius landed at Arklow.
 Auxilius, Secundinus, and Iserninus are missioners identified with St. Patrick, but more recent research associates them not with Patrick but with Palladius.

-Irish writers who chronicled the life of St Patrick state that St Palladius preached in Ireland before St Patrick, although he was soon banished by the King of Leinster, and returned to North Britain.
-According to Muirchu (who lived two centuries later) in the Book of Armagh, God hindered him...and neither did those fierce and cruel men receive his doctrine readily, nor did he himself wish to spend time in a strange land, but returned to him who sent him.
+Irish writers who chronicled the life of St Patrick state that St Palladius preached in Ireland before St Patrick, although he was soon banished by the king of Leinster, and returned to North Britain.
+According to Muirchu (who lived two centuries later) in the Book of Armagh, "God hindered him...and neither did those fierce and cruel men receive his doctrine readily, nor did he himself wish to spend time in a strange land, but returned to him who sent him."
 Palladius was accompanied by four companions: Sylvester and Solinus, who remained after him in Ireland, and Augustinus and Benedictus, who followed him to Britain but returned to their own country after his death.
 Palladius is most strongly associated with Leinster, particularly with Clonard, County Meath.